Madurai Sungudi: Product details

 The primary input to make this fabric is woven unbleached cotton fabric or saree in which the warp and weft are made of 80s and 100s combed /carded yarn respectively.
 Then this fabric is subjected to the tie and dye process.
 The fabric is first bleached and printed with motifs.
 Then it is subject to the process of tying the knot called as "putta" or "bandhani" work.
 In a fabric of more than 6 yards, the number of puttas are more than 20,000 puttas or knots which are spaced uniformly and stitched by a single thread.
 The "pallu" (loose end of a saree) part of the saree or the fabric is made in a contrast colour by tying it firmly before subjecting it to a further process of treating in a solution of groundnut oil and alkaline earth.
-In this process the fabric dipped in the solution is tamped well by foot several times and kept in a wet state for 2–3 days.
+In this process, the fabric dipped in the solution is tamped well by foot several times and kept in a wet state for 2–3 days.
 It is then taken out and washed in the Vaigai River water (the water of this river is believed to give a special sheen to the fabric) and then dried.
 This process is repeated over a week.
 After washing and drying, the fabric is subjected to dyeing in a vat with a solution of alizarine red and kasa leaves.
 After dyeing the fabric is steamed and dried.

 A special characteristic of the Sungudi saree is that the knots created along the lines of the fabric cloth with red pigment prevent colours from intruding into the knotted part of the fabric when it is subject to the dyeing process in the vat.
-After the dyeing process, the knots are untied by removing the thread and the knotted parts.
+After the dyeing process, the knots are released by removing the thread and the knotted parts.
 In the traditional dyeing process, vegetable dyes are used to obtain different colours.
-However, in the modern dyeing process artificial chemical dyes (aniline) like alizarine red, napthol and indigo are used to obtain the red, blue and other colour effects.
+However, in the modern dyeing process artificial chemical dyes (aniline) like alizarine red, naphthol and indigo are used to obtain the red, blue and other colour effects.

 It takes 10 to 15 days to make a traditional Sundgudi saree, with women involved in the tying process while the dyeing process is outsourced.
 This saree is a traditional dress of women of some communities worn during marriages.

 To encourage this cottage industry, the government of Tamil Nadu has exempted the sale of this fabric from levy of sales tax since 1959.
 In view of its unique design and quality it is also exported.